stutrek/scrollmonitor-hooks/README.md

 * `scrollState.height` - top - bottom.

 1. If the element is larger than the viewport `isFullyInViewport` is true when the element spans the entire viewport.

+_note: all values will be false the first render because React has not yet created the DOM._

 ## `withScrollContainer`